mybatis/mybatis-dynamic-sql/src/site/markdown/docs/insert.md

 }
 ```

 In this support class, each `SqlColumn` has a configured Java property.
-This property can be accessed in record based
+This property can be accessed in record-based
 inserts in the following way:

 ```java